§ Alternatives · Updated May 2026

 4.4

-AI-powered academic search — find what science says with evidence-based answers.
-Freemium with paid tiers pricing.
+Neural search API built for AI agents and RAG pipelines Freemium with paid tiers pricing.
 Rated 4.4 vs 4.3 for Semantic Scholar.

 03